Sulaiman R. KhanSulaiman Rashad Khan in Urdu

 About Sulaiman R. Khan — سلیمان راشد خان

-• My (current) pronouns are: he/him/Disabled.
+• My (current, moreish, experimental) pronouns are: they/them/their.

 Portrait of Sulaiman in a rainbow mesh jacket and shirt with pink flamingos.